plan-be/iode/api/DESCRIPTION.md

 - k_objs.c: functions to manipulate IODE objects.
 - k_objvers.c: functions to detect IODE object file version and to convert an object to the current IODE version._
 - k_pack.c: functions for "packing" and "unpacking" IODE objects.
+- k_val.c: functions to retrieve object data based on their position or name in the kdb.
+- k_cmp.c: function to compare two IODE objects.

 ### k_objsv.c

 Function to create an IODE object and to record it in a KDB.

      int K_add(KDB* kdb, char* name, char* a1, char* a2, char* a3, char* a4, char* a5, char* a6, char* a7, char* a8, char* a9): adds an